 For yet another, you can capitalize on the opportunity to optimize content for keywords you deem highly important.
 For example, you may have a service page covering some IT solutions and you kinda feel its copy reads fairly well.
 Yet this is not going to be enough when it comes to targeting keywords that are service-specific.

 Let’s suppose one of the IT solutions your content touches on within the Services page is “managed IT services”.
 Now you know that because of the generic nature of the Services page, you couldn’t possibly include this keyword everywhere — in the main heading, the subheadings, the body, and the meta tags.
-If, however, you ignore optimizing your site’s copy for this keyword, chances of it ranking for this specific keyword are also going to be very low.
+If, however, you ignore optimizing your site’s copy for this keyword, the chances of your website ranking for this specific keyword are also going to be low.

 On the other hand, if you dedicate a few quality blog posts targeting this keyword and link them together using the right anchor texts, then your site is all set!